Arturo Benedetti Michelangeli (1920-1995)

 Michelangeli, at 69, has always shunned publicity and dissertations on what he has already expressed unmistakably in his playing; But this time the occasion was worth breaking the rules, because it's been exactly a year since the aneurysm that struck him in a life-threatening way in Bordeaux.
 Now he's looking at a bouquet of flowers he received from France, containing a candle: "I've turned one," he says, smiling, a year of a new life, marked by a rapid recovery and the first concert after the illness, held in Bremen last June and recorded live on the recently released compact disc.
 Deutsche Grammophon president Andreas Holschneider presents the first copy to the pianist, who, thanking him, says simply, into a German radio microphone that appeared among the crowd: "I think we did a good job."

-A German journalist asks Michelangeli how he manages to renew himself when faced with texts he's been performing since his debut: "I start from scratch every time; I never pick up a composition from where I left off; I have no memory in this sense; I start from scratch, everything is new, with the emotion of the first time."
+A German journalist asks Michelangeli how he manages to renew himself when faced with scores he's been performing since his début: "I start from scratch every time; I never pick up a composition from where I left off; I have no memory in this sense; I start from scratch, everything is new, with the emotion of the first time."
 Then the meeting shuffles around, and the first, more official part is followed by a second, more familiar and rhapsodic conversation.
 Bremen, Hamburg: why so much familiarity with the German North?
 Perhaps the audiences in those latitudes have preferable qualities, assuming that some audiences are better than others?
 "But no, it's not because of the audience; audiences change, my career is now so long that I've seen them transformed on several occasions; Munich, for example, once had a reputation as a rough city, full of Bavarian peasants; today it's perhaps the cultural capital of Germany, the musical life is extremely refined."

 (La Stampa 1.11.89)